tareqimbasher/NetPad/docs/wiki/Data-Connections.md

 ## Compiled Models

 Compiled models can improve script startup time for connections with large models.
 A "large model" typically means hundreds to thousands of entity types and relationships.
-You can opt to use a compiled model in the <kbd>
+You can opt to use a compiled model under <kbd>Scaffolding options…</kbd> in the connection window.
-Scaffolding</kbd> tab of the connection properties dialog.

 Compiled models are not effective for smaller models and have some limitations when used.
 To learn more about compiled models and their limitations